 - Opioids: Morphine, Hydrocodone, and Fentanyl are common prescription opioids for severe pain.
 These are drugs that are highly habit-forming (addictive).
 A patient and their physician enter into a “Pain Contract” where the patient agrees to remain monitored by the physician for the duration of their opioid use.
 Most states now require these “Pain Contracts” or the medication cannot be dispensed.
 Physicians must monitor any patient prescribed opioid drugs as they can pose severe, longterm side effects that could be fatal if ignored.

-- Other RX treatments include: lidocaine patches, creams, and Voltaren––which is alternatively dispensed for topical application (a cream or lotion).
+- Other doctor prescribed treatments include: lidocaine patches, creams, and Voltaren––which is alternatively dispensed for topical application (a cream or lotion).

-Treatments for Complex Regional Pain Syndrome is rarely covered by insurance because of its chronic nature, and if it is covered, there are only certain treatments that the insurance company will pay for–and only for a short length of time.
-Experimental treatments and newer therapies, as well as pain management (a newer form of medicine that has risen to prominence for chronic pain patients over the last couple of decades) are often out of pocket for the financially burdened victim.
+Experimental treatments and newer therapies (even if proven to have successful outcomes in certain CRPS cases) are not usually covered; the medical bills incurred paying out of pocket can be astronomical.
+The same can be said for Pain Management “PM”; this is a newer form of medicine that has risen to prominence for chronic pain patients over the last couple of decades.
+These therapies and treatments are often out of pocket for the already financially strained victim.
 Because of this, they continue to suffer for years without the correct medication and therapies that could afford them a better quality of life.

-So, now that we’ve taken a second look at CRPS, let’s look at the legal side.
-An attorney agrees to take on a client’s CRPS-related case, as the CRPS diagnosis is found to be wholly caused by medical malpractice and therefore the surgeon and the hospital are able to be have litigation brought against them for their negligence toward the patient.
-What happens now?
-Now that a victim has secured an attorney-client relationship with their chosen counsel, the next steps following the hefty stack of paperwork and “discovery” (which we intend to discuss in-depth in an upcoming blog), there’s the Letter of Protection.
+So, now that we’ve taken an updated look at the medical side of CRPS, let’s look at the legal side and how lawyers are doing everything possible to provide successful outcomes for clients who have been afflicted by the disease.
+When a lawyer agrees to take on a client’s CRPS-related case, it’s usually because the diagnosis is found to be wholly caused by medical malpractice.
+Therefore, the surgeon and the hospital are able to be have a formal lawsuit brought against them for their negligence toward the patient.
+What happens next?
+When a patient afflicted by CRPS has secured a lawyer with experience in bringing successful CRPS lawsuits to verdict, the next step that follows the mountain of medical documentation and “Discovery”, there may be a Letter of Protection.

-For those uninitiated to the Shaked Law Blog, let’s define this common Personal Injury practice:
+For those unfamiliar with the term “Letter of Protection”, we’ll quickly define this common Personal Injury term: